Sustainability

 Procurement Survey

-We conduct an annual sustainability procurement survey of our major suppliers in order to identify potential sustainability risks in our supply chain and take appropriate measures.
+We conduct an annual sustainability procurement survey of our significant suppliers in order to identify potential sustainability risks in our supply chain and take appropriate measures.

 Risk management and KPIs